hashgraph/hedera-mirror-node/docs/design/hcs.md

 ```
 - Create a trigger that calls a new function on every insert of topic_message, serializes it to JSON and calls pg_notify
 - Alternative would be dynamically create trigger for each GRPC call, but deleting trigger would be racy and duplicate traffic for same topic
+- TODO: Support a retention of X days for `topic_message`?